OpenFn/docs/docs/index.md

 # OpenFn Documentation
-Thanks for visiting!
 This documentation is for [OpenFn.org](https://www.openfn.org), and is primarily intended to help users of the site.
 Technical documentation for OpenFn's open-source integration tools and language-packs can be found in their respective repositories at [Github.com/OpenFn](https://github.com/openfn).

 We've broken the documentation into three parts: an introduction, detailed documentation, and release notes.